A Driver-Vehicle Model for ADS Scenario-based Testing: Background and Related Work

-The usage of the term \textit{scenario} varies depending on the author or discipline\,\cite{geyer:2014:onthologytest}.
-In our work, we rely on Ulbrich et\,al., who analyzed the concept across multiple disciplines and proposed a definition based on requirements for ADS testing:

-\say{\textit{A scenario describes the temporal development between several scenes in a sequence of scenes.
-Every scenario starts with an initial scene.
-Actions and events as well as goals and values may be specified to characterize this temporal development in a scenario.}} \cite{ulbrich:2015:sss}

-The \textit{scenario-based design paradigm} considers scenarios as a central concept to support the development of complex systems throughout the entire lifecycle, from helping to derive initial requirements to validating the system during the testing\,\cite{go:2004:scenario}.
-Kaner et al.\,\cite{kaner:2001} define \textit{scenario-based testing} as the dominant paradigm of black-box testing, where scenarios are used to check how the system copes with both nominal and off-nominal situations.
-In the automotive context, ISO 26262\,\cite{iso:26262} and ISO/PAS 21448\,\cite{iso:21448} guide the development of safety-critical electrical/electronic vehicle systems and mandate the use of scenarios as part of validation activities.
+\parhead{Scenario-Based Testing} Kaner et al.\,\cite{kaner:2001} define \textit{scenario-based testing} as the dominant paradigm of black-box testing, where scenarios are used to check how the system copes with both nominal and off-nominal situations.
+In the automotive context, ISO 26262\,\cite{iso:26262} and ISO 21448\,\cite{iso:21448} guide the development of safety-critical electrical/electronic vehicle systems and mandate the use of scenarios in validation activities.

-Scenarios can be defined at different levels of abstraction.
-Menzel et~al.\,\cite{menzel:2018:scenariolevels} propose three such levels within the ISO 26262 systems engineering process: (i) functional scenarios, being high-level natural language descriptions in the concept phase, (ii) logical scenarios, being semi-formal models with state space parameters and their ranges in the development phase, and (iii) concrete scenarios, represented in an executable format with concrete values in the test phase.
-In this work we focus on the levels (ii) and particularly (iii), since they are closer to the level of detail required for simulation.

-Researchers and engineers design scenarios based on expert knowledge and the common traffic situations the ADS must be able to cope with, or by reproducing and augmenting situations collected from traffic databases.
+Scenarios are designed based on expert knowledge and on the traffic situations the ADS must be able to cope with, or by reproducing and augmenting situations collected from traffic databases.
 For example, CommonRoad~\cite{althof:2017}, a benchmark for motion planners, provides scenarios extracted from NGSIM data\,\cite{punzo:2011:ngsim}.
-A scenario can also be systematically generated to achieve specific test goals, e.g., lead the system to trigger a certain behavior such as an emergency maneuver, or find a critical situation leading to a crash.
+A scenario can also be systematically generated to achieve specific test goals, e.g., lead the system to trigger a certain behavior, such as an emergency maneuver, or find a critical situation leading to a crash.
 For example, Abdessalem et al.\, \cite{abdessalem:2016:testmo,abdessalem:2018:testevo} use evolutionary optimization methods combined with surrogate model learning to find crash scenarios.
-Given a parameterized scenario space, the evolutionary search produces subsequent generations of parameter values with increasing criticality based on how the system performs under simulation.
-Similar methods are also used to test autonomous parking systems~\cite{buhler:2004:evotestpark}.

-\subsection{Scenario Representation and Driver Behavior}
+\parhead{Scenario Representation and Driver Behavior}